 A man with two beautiful blond women, both wearing bikini bottoms smaller than fig leaves and nothing else, came to our rescue.
 And of course, it was not the man who threw the rope to us, but rather one of the women with her two gorgeous breasts, flopping back and forth as she tried to throw the rope onto the paddle boat.
 And all of a sudden my sweet husband and my dear brother-in-law seemed completely unable to catch it so it had to be thrown again and again and again.
 In those days, the early 1980s, topless women bathers were the norm.
 I was usually the oddball, covered from neck to knees.
 But rarely were the body types as perfect as these two women (heavy sigh).

-The Nifi and Your Own Kind are available in paperback and ebook.
+The Nifi, Your Own Kind and Among the Zinnias are available with this link.
 And they are free with Kindle Unlimited.
 I hope you'll give one of them a try!